charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 If he prefers, the programmer can translate what he observes into computer actions, as in traditional programming.
 For example, the worker goes through the array twice (third person), can be translated into: 'I write a loop that goes from 0 to 1.' (first person).
 The object role(the 'who?') and the third person(the 'what') are algorithmic enhancements.
 Clprolf framework, with the object roles and the third person perspective, allows to obtain mastered and high-level systems.

+System abstractions(like "File", or "Connection") should be only in the comp_as_worker classes, except for practical reasons, and except for the thread-like abstractions.
+It is because the third person implies that only a worker class could do such methods calls, and not a simu_real_world_obj class.

 ### THE clprolf CLASSES

 Instead of "class", we use the following keywords: